Kim-Macdonald/LineageUpdater/README.md

 ### Create QC Summary file:

-1. Run mergeQCresults_plusMissing.py on the server, as per mergeQCresults_plusMissing.py instructions (https://github.com/Kim-Macdonald/mergeQCresults_plusMissing )
+1. Run mergeQCresults_plusMissing.py on the server, as per mergeQCresults_plusMissing.py instructions (https://github.com/Kim-Macdonald/mergeQCresults_plusMissing ).
+(Command is below)

-2. Then run VoCcaller script (Both are combined in command below), as per VoCcaller instructions (https://github.com/Kim-Macdonald/VoCcaller )
+2. Then run VoCcaller script (Command is combined with Step 1's command, in commands shown below), as per VoCcaller instructions (https://github.com/Kim-Macdonald/VoCcaller )

 (replace [MiSeqRunID] with your MiSeqRunID/RunName or Directory for the sequencing run of interest):